What’s it like to stay in a trekking lodge or teahouse in Nepal?

 Personally I always bring a sleep sheet.
 It keeps a distance between you and a bed/blanket that’s probably had several thousand other people in it over the years.
 After that, I bring a light sleeping bag and rely on blankets.

 Again, you should really calculate your sleeping bag need based on where you plan to sleep, then the time of year and then where you will be trekking.
-Extensive details are in the book mentioned above.
+Extensive details are in my book mentioned above.

 How much do trekking lodges and teahouses cost in Nepal?